 The Cistercians from Kołbacz received six villages, soon enlarged by three more settlements.
 As a result of further donations, purchases and exchanges, the monastic property already at the end of the 14th century constituted a compact area extending around Lake Miedwie, from the Reglica river in the west to the Ina river in the east.
-They dealt with agriculture, breeding, milling and crafts.
-In 1183, the monks changed the lower course of the Płonia River, directing it to their settlement in Dąbie, and stacked the water near Kołbacz, causing the water level in Lake Miedwie to rise.
-Religious watermills and windmills, shoemaking, tannery, saddlery, weaving, cloth and blacksmith workshops prospered in monastery property.
+Monks dealt with agriculture, breeding, milling and crafts.
+In 1183, the they changed the lower course of the Płonia River, directing it to their settlement in Dąbie, and stacked the water near Kołbacz, causing the water level in Lake Miedwie to rise.
+Watermills and windmills, shoemaking, tannery, saddlery, weaving, cloth and blacksmith workshops prospered in monastery estates.
 The spinning mill in Sobieradz and the saltworks in Kołobrzeg were known.
 No less popular were monastic breweries, wine bars, brickyards and about 30 taverns.

 Nearby, at the south-eastern corner of the patio, there was an abbot’s house.
 It was connected with the cloister by the covered passage.
 It was erected on a rectangular plan and decorated with architectural detail, giving it a representative character.
 The western portal is currently attracting the most attention, coming out originally to a small patio surrounded by cloisters.
 The second portal was located on the axis of the gallery leading to the eastern wing of the main monastery.